Eat Well Health helps Support at Home providers identify nutrition risk earlier

 How Eat Well Health works in practice

-Eat Well Health provides a simple, dietitian-reviewed pathway that helps eligible Support at Home clients access clinically appropriate nutrition support shakes, without adding complexity for provider teams.
+Eat Well Health provides a simple, dietitian-reviewed pathway that helps eligible Support at Home clients access clinically appropriate nutrition support shakes when meals are not enough.

 Step 1: Identifying a client who may benefit